Christian by default?

 ~smj

-Forgive me, so I can forgive myself…
+Forgive me Father, so I can forgive myself…

 (Do we NEED to believe in God in order to forgive ourselves?
 I hope not… but, maybe we do?
 Or at least, maybe MANY of us do???)